Ryūnosuke Akutagawa: Literary career

-A set photograph of 1919.
+Photograph dated 1919.
 The second subject from the left is Akutagawa.
 On the far left is Kan Kikuchi.

 In 1914, Akutagawa and his former high school friends revived the literary journal Shinshichō ("New Currents of Thought"), where they published translations of William Butler Yeats and Anatole France along with works they had written themselves.
 Akutagawa published his second short story Rashōmon the following year in the literary magazine Teikoku Bungaku ("Imperial Literature"), while still a student.
 The story, based on a twelfth-century tale, was not well received by Akutagawa's friends, who greatly criticized it.
 Nonetheless, Akutagawa gathered up the courage to visit his idol, Natsume Sōseki, in December 1915 for Sōseki's weekly literary circles.
 In November, he published the work in the literary magazine Teikoku Mongaku.
 In early 1916 he published Hana ("The Nose", 1916), which received a letter of praise from Sōseki and secured Akutagawa his first taste of fame.

-It was also at this time that Akutagawa started writing haiku under the haigo (pen name) Gaki (餓鬼).
+It was also at this time that Akutagawa started writing haiku under the haigo (pen name) Gaki (我鬼).
 Akutagawa followed with a series of short stories set in Heian period, Edo period or early Meiji period Japan.
-These stories reinterpreted classical works and historical incidents.
+These stories reinterpreted classical works and historical incidents often revolving around the Konjaku Monogatarishū.
 Examples of these stories include: Gesaku zanmai ("Absorbed in Letters", 1917) and Kareno-shō ("Gleanings from a Withered Field", 1918), Jigokuhen ("Hell Screen", 1918); Hōkyōnin no Shi ("The Death of a Disciple", 1918), and Butōkai ("The Ball", 1920).
 Akutagawa was a strong opponent of naturalism.
 He published Mikan ("Mandarin Oranges", 1919) and Aki ("Autumn", 1920) which have more modern settings.

 In 1921, Akutagawa interrupted his writing career to spend four months in China, as a reporter for the Osaka Mainichi Shinbun.
 The trip was stressful and he suffered from various illnesses, from which his health would never recover.
 Shortly after his return he published Yabu no naka ("In a Grove", 1922).
-During the trip, Akutagawa visited numerous cities of southeastern China including Nanjing, Shanghai, Hangzhou and Suzhou.
-Before his travel, he wrote a short story Nankin no Kirisuto ("The Christ of Nanjing"); the novel the Chinese Christian community according to his own imaginative vision of Nanjing, as influenced by classical Chinese literature.
+During the trip, Akutagawa visited numerous cities of central and southeastern China including Nanjing, Shanghai, Hangzhou and Suzhou.
+Before his trip, he wrote a short story entitled Nankin no Kirisuto ("The Christ of Nanjing").
+It presents the Chinese Christian community according to his own imaginative vision of Nanjing, as influenced by classical Chinese literature.